-Hudson went to his assistance, when the highwayman aimed his pistol at the advancing man.
+Holson went to his assistance, when the highwayman aimed his pistol at the advancing man.
 Hudson was too quick, however, and shot the man through the breast.
-The two Americans then concealed themselves in the mountains until they finally decided to surrender to the Mexican authorities.
-Hudson was thrown into jail at Tenancingo, but finally got a letter to his brother in Terre Hante, and the authorities at Washington secured histial and release.
+The two Ameri-cans then concealed themselves in the cans then concealed themselves in the mountains until they finally decided to surrender to the Mexican authorities.
+Hudson was thrown into jall at Tenancingo, but finally got a letter to bistrother in Terre Haute, and the authorities at Washington secured his trial and release.